supa2/Automaton/Home.md

 #### Blink

 The result of the *Machine building tutorial*.
-A simple do-it-yourself state machine that blinks a led and nothing else.
+A simple do-it-yourself component that blinks a led and nothing else.
 All code is included in one .ino file.

 Source code: [blink.ino](/tinkerspy/Automaton/blob/master/examples/blink/blink.ino)

 #### Blink Modular

-The blink example with the state machine neatly separated in .cpp and .h files.
+The blink example with the state machine component neatly separated in .cpp and .h files.

 Source code:
 [blink_modular.ino](/tinkerspy/Automaton/blob/master/examples/blink_modular/blink_modular.ino),